Topic: Penny Stocks

 4. Grandiose promotion most often equals a bad penny stock.
 If you let the media hoopla taint your investment decisions, you increase your risk of blundering into a promotional stock rather than a true investment.

-5. Beware high-tech penny stock shams: It’s easier to set up a company and sell stock to investors than to perfect a technological breakthrough.
+5. Beware of high-tech penny stock shams: It’s easier to set up a company and sell stock to investors than to perfect a technological breakthrough.
 Be especially wary when tech penny stocks splurge on elaborate websites and glossy investor brochures.

 6. Watch out for acquisitions.
 Acquisitions can bring “time-bomb” risk.
 Companies sometimes grow quickly by buying other companies.
 But it may also be the case that those selling the companies may simply want to bail out of a losing situation.